Saltillo Coahuila, Mexico Travel Guide

 For sustainable outdoor gear, explore brands committed to ethical production, like Patagonia.

-Carrying a reusable water bottle and filling it with purified water from your hotel or purchased large bottles lessens plastic waste.
+Carrying a reusable water bottle and filling it with purified water from the your hotel or purchased large bottles lessens plastic waste.